 Time: 6:00 – 7:00 p.m.
 MST

 Cost: $10 per household

 Click here for more details and to purchase tickets.

 Parker Loves Bees!

 Parker joined the ranks of Colorado municipalities to allow and promote urban beekeeping with the adoption of new Town ordinance on Oct.
 11, 2015.
 Please visit the Town of Parker website here for Beekeeping in Parker.

-Join Parker Arts and the Parker Cultural and Scientific Commission for the 13th Annual Honey Festival on Sunday, August 2, from 9:00 a.m. - 1:00 p.m. at O'Brien Park.
+Join Parker Arts and the Parker Cultural and Scientific Commission for the 13th Annual Honey Festival on Sunday, August 2, from 8:00 a.m. - 1:00 p.m. at The Schoolhouse Plaza.
+This year’s festival is renamed the Honey Stop and will be in conjunction with the Farmer’s Market on Mainstreet, Parker.
 Families will find something sweet as they enjoy this free community event while learning about the benefits of the honey bee.